$G_2'$-Slodowy Slices I: Geometric Structures: Unified Constructions of Geometric Structures

-In this appendix, we briefly summarize a unified approach for analytically building geometric structures in rank two.
-In this paper, we have built geometric $(\Gtwosplit, \Ein^{2,3})$ and $(\Gtwosplit, \Pho^\times)$-geometric using the following method.
+In this appendix, we briefly summarize a unified approach for analytically building geometric structures, which we have used presently to construct $(\Gtwosplit, \Ein^{2,3})$ and $(\Gtwosplit, \Pho^\times)$-structures.
 We will show this same strategy also gives a reinterpretation of other known geometric structures constructions.
+The main steps are as follows.